fsprojects/FAKE/help/markdown/fake-commandline.md

 Target Module Options [target_opts]:
     -t, --target <target>
-                          Run the given target (ignored if positional argument 'target' is given) -e, --environmentvariable <keyval> [*]
+                          Run the given target (ignored if positional argument 'target' is given) -e, --environment-variable <keyval> [*]
                           Set an environment variable.
 Use 'key=val'
-    -s, --singletarget    Run only the specified target.
+    -s, --single-target    Run only the specified target.
     -p, --parallel <num>  Run parallel with the given number of tasks.
 ```